Aqib-Ilyas1/FYP-InvoiceMate/README.md

-# InvoiceFlow - AI-Powered Invoice Management System
+# InvoiceMate - AI-Powered Invoice Management System

 A modern, full-stack invoice management application that leverages AI to transform invoice creation from 15 minutes to 30 seconds.